salmojunior/UIImageView-with-loupe/README.md

 UIImageView-with-loupe
 ======================

-Simple project to show as make the loupe effect in an UIImageView.
+Simple project to show how to make the loupe effect in an UIImageView.

 ![UIImageView-with-loupe Animation](/loupe.gif)